MKM12345/login-signup-flask-firebase/README.md

 This project is a simple user authentication system built using Flask, Firebase Authentication, and JavaScript.
 It allows users to sign up for an account, log in, and securely manage their user credentials.

 This is not a ready built, fully functional project.
-It is just a simple template for you Firebase project.
+It is just a simple template for your Firebase project.

 ## Features